A Limp in the Woods (Day 107)

 Never mind that in Shakespeare’s day hope was known as esperance, now an obsolete word.

-"Foot"note 1: Bearbell's real name, that which he employs in real life (such as we call it), is Nicholas Sirot, which can be rearranged to spell 'Sir Nacho Toils' or 'No Social Shirt' or 'I Nostril Chaos' or 'Chariot in Loss' or 'Historical Son.'
-But to protect his true identity, albeit a French one, I really shouldn't disclose his name.
+"Foot"note 1: Bearbell's real name, the one he uses in real life (such as we call it), is Nicholas Sirot, which can be rearranged to spell 'Sir Nacho Toils' or 'No Social Shirt' or 'I Nostril Chaos' or 'Chariot in Loss' or 'Historical Son.'
+But to protect his true identity, albeit a French one, I shouldn't disclose his name.
 Instead I'll call him Jacques Martineau, which sounds rearranged enough as it is.

 "Foot"note 2: Though not for everyone.
 The trail accepts ALL applicants and some who come do so from situations far worse than what the mountains can bequeath.
 And that is why they come.
 Terra-py.